Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 If you are considering relocating to another state after a divorce, it is prudent to proactively amend your divorce arrangements to address potential changes.
 This enables you to make informed choices regarding your financial situation, tailored to your unique circumstances.
 This highlights the importance of consulting with an attorney before making any significant adjustments to your post-divorce arrangements.

-Considering a move out of state to avoid alimony can have significant legal implications, and it’s crucial to navigate this complex matter with the guidance of a seasoned New York spousal support attorney.
-At the Law Office of Richard Roman Shum, our experienced lawyers understand the nuances of alimony laws in New York and can provide strategic guidance to help you make informed decisions about your case.
+Considering a move out of state to avoid alimony can have significant legal implications, and it’s crucial to handle this matter with the guidance of a seasoned New York spousal support attorney.
+At the Law Office of Richard Roman Shum, Esq., our experienced lawyers understand the nuances of alimony laws in New York and can provide strategic guidance to help you make informed decisions about your case.
 Contact us to schedule a consultation and gain insight into your alimony concerns.

 Can a Working Wife Get Alimony?